 There could have been a goal in the first minute when Hugo Lloris was too hesitant on the ball on the edge of his area and Neymar picked his pocket.
 The new Barcelona signing tried to shimmy around the keeper who got a valuable foot in which allowed his defence to clear it properly.

-To its credit les Bleus were stubborn, but Brazil was unable to take any of their opportunities to take an advantage into the break.
+To their credit les Bleus were stubborn, but Brazil were unable to take any of their opportunities to take an advantage into the break.

 There were chances for both teams within two minutes of the restart as Yohan Cabaye fired an effort from distance just outside the post after Hulk had only found the side netting at the end of a Canarinha counterattack.

 The deadlock was soon broken in the 54th minute, though, and it went the way of the hosts.
 Luiz Gustavo won possession in midfield and the loose ball fell to Fred on the left.
 He took his time before passing inside to Oscar, who took a touch and slotted the ball past Lloris.